Jeremiah-E/Card-Game-Demos/README.md

 # Games made in the engine

 1. `Demo` - Not a game, but the first prototype for how I want the project to go
+2. `War` - Not particularely skill-based, but serves as a decent starter to a catalogue of games